 On this page:

-As Aotearoa New Zealand has a highly vaccinated population, many people with COVID-19 will only have mild symptoms and will be able to safety isolate in the community.
+As Aotearoa New Zealand has a highly vaccinated population, many people with COVID-19 will only have mild symptoms and will be able to safely self-isolate in the community.
+This will ensure our hospitals will be available for those who really need it – whether because of COVID-19 or those requiring acute or planned care.

-They provide central guidance for those providing regionally co-ordinated, locally-led services such as:
+The Framework sets expectations and provides central guidance for those providing regionally co-ordinated locally-led services such as:

 - general practitioners